-Why are PFAS in cosmetics a concern?
+Why is PFAS a Concern?

 Studies have shown links between PFAS and cancer, birth defects, liver disease, thyroid disease, and a range of other serious health problems.
 PFAS can enter the body through ingestion and can also be absorbed through the skin and tear ducts.
 For individuals who wear makeup daily, this can mean an accumulation of high levels of PFAS over time.
 PFAS is also rarely included on labels, making it impossible to determine which products contain these "forever chemicals".